datanav/docs/technical/exact-hubspot.rst

      - "string"

-Exact Employees to Hubspot Contact
+Exact Employees to HubSpot Contact
 ----------------------------------
-Every Exact Employees will be synchronized with a Hubspot Contact.
+Every Exact Employees will be synchronized with a HubSpot Contact.

-Once a link between a Exact Employees and a Hubspot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Employees and a HubSpot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Employees and a Hubspot Contact:
+The following properties are synchronized between a Exact Employees and a HubSpot Contact:

 .. list-table::
    :header-rows: 1

    * - Exact Employees Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - BirthDate
      - properties.date_of_birth
      - "string"